emma-sax4/emmasax4.info/.notes/bootstrap_in_this_site.md

 # Bootstrap in this Site

-This site uses Bootstrap for much of its CSS.
+This site uses Bootstrap for most of its CSS.
 Here are the "elements" that I'm using from Bootstrap:

 * Pagination
 * Navbar